Cap Radio (Morocco)

 Cap Radio is a private Moroccan radio station based in Tangier.
-It covers the audience basins of the western Rif (Tangier, Tetouan, Chaouen, Targuist); the eastern Rif (Alhoceima, Driouch, Nador, Aroui, Melilla); from the east (Oujda, Berkane, Ahfir, Saidia, Taourirt) and Sais (Meknes, Fez...). the region of Casablanca Settat and Marrakech allocate Tensift and the Moroccan Sahara it broadcasts its news items and programs in Moroccan Darija especially from the north and the Rif dialect.
+It covers the audience basins of the Rif geographical region and nearby regions of Morocco.
+The regions of Casablanca-Settat and Marrakesh-Safi broadcast its news items and programs in Moroccan Arabic, especially from the north and the Rif dialect, to the Southern Provinces.

+Information

 According to the specifications of the radio approved by the high audiovisual authority, Cap radio focuses on events, news and culture from the north and the Rif in order to create a connection between this region and the rest of Morocco.
-That is to say to broadcast all that concerns the north of Morocco and the Rif region either at the level of lifestyle or culture or current events close to listeners from the rest of Morocco so that they can fully understand the particularity and richness that distinguishes this region.
+That is to say, to broadcast all that concerns the north of Morocco and the Rif region, either at the level of lifestyle, culture or current events, close to listeners from the rest of Morocco so that they can fully understand the particularity and richness that distinguishes this region.

-Cap radio is among the first radios which had the authorization of the HACA as a private radio in Morocco after the liberation of the audiovisual sector and the cancellation of the monopoly of the sector by the state which remained since independence.
+Cap radio is among the first radios which had the authorization of the HACA as a private radio in Morocco after the liberation of the audiovisual sector and the cancellation of the monopoly of the sector by the state, which remained since independence.

 Cap radio was authorized in 2006 and began broadcasting its programs in January 2007 with an approach that marked a change at the audiovisual level in Morocco based on the concept of proximity: It makes radio close to the public and not continues on the way of a black box i.e. the public listens to the radio but they never saw a journalist among them; all they know from the radios are the voices of a few people and their names.
-Cap radio did not use this approach, the public has become the first partner of the radio and not a client.
+Cap Radio did not use this approach; the public has become the first partner of the radio and not a client.
 This approach has been achieved by three techniques: